PaulNWms/SurfingWithStyleHugo/content/Notes/DesignPatterns.md

 Mediator
 - Mediator provides a centralized location for communication between many instances of like classes
-- Use when: There are many objects of a similar type that need to communicate with each other.
+- Use when: There are many objects of a similar type that need to communicate with each other.
-- Colleagues: Individual components that need to communicate with each other
+- Colleagues: Individual components that need to communicate with each other
   - Implement the same base type (abstract class or interface)
   - Have knowledge of the Mediator component
-- Mediator: The centralized component that managed communication between the colleague components
+- Mediator: The centralized component that managed communication between the colleague components
 - Behavioral